darioghilardi/elixir_lessons/README.md

-# 30 Days with Elixir
+# Elixir Exercises
-My personal progress on the lessons from "30 days with Elixir".
+My personal progress studying Elixir.
+Some lessons taken from "30 days with Elixir", some others from blog online material.